 Beyond the usual suspects, Greensboro’s water can contain other contaminants that harm your ice machine.
 Iron, for example, can leave rust-colored stains on the inside of your unit and produce cloudy, unappealing ice.
 Even more concerning, trace amounts of lead can sometimes be present in the water supply.
 These hidden elements not only contribute to the breakdown of your machine but also pose potential health risks.
 When you’re investing in new commercial refrigeration equipment, it’s critical to consider how you’ll protect it from the specific challenges of your local water quality right from the start.

-How Poor Water Quality Harms Your Ice Machine
+What Poor Water Quality Does to Your Ice Machine

 You might think water is just water, but the quality of what flows from your tap can make or break your commercial ice machine.
 Unfiltered water contains minerals, chemicals, and other impurities that silently wage war on your equipment.
 Over time, this can lead to expensive repairs, inefficient operation, and even health code violations.
 Let’s look at exactly how poor water quality does its damage.